lfflorian/GeoLocationIP/README.md

 ## Project organization
 The solution was divided in different class projects with the purpose of having a better organization, implementing the separation of interests and for its scalability and maintenance.

--   Entities: were its defined the entities from database
+-   Entities: were its defined the entities
 -   Web Api: the main project
 --  Controllers : definition of the controllers
 --  middleware : utilities classes using as middleware